component-driven/component-driven-development/src/exercises/2-5-Context/Readme.md

 }
 ```

 We need to wrap our app into this provider to have access to this context in our components.
-We could use the context directly to show modals:
+We could use the context directly to show dialogs:

 ```jsx static
 import { DialogContext } from './Dialog';